-- 13.1 The intention is for the Project to secure voluntary rights (or confirmation of the Order if required) and commence enabling works in December 2023 to February 2024, with Cadent's contractor ready to mobilise in March 2024 for construction on 2 April 2024. - However, if Cadent cannot secure voluntary rights (or confirmation of the Order) in time to commence construction in March 2024 then it will implement its powers pursuant to the Order, once confirmed, and commence enabling works in December 2024 to February 2025 and construction in March 2025. - As set out in section 3.12 of this Statement of Reasons, every year of delay in undertaking the Project increases the construction costs associated with the Project.
-As set out in section 8.23 to 8.25 of this Statement of Reasons, every year of delay also leads to the payment of maintenance and monitoring costs.
+- 14.1 The intention was for the Project to secure voluntary rights (or confirmation of the Order if required) and commence enabling works in January 2024 to February 2024, with Cadent's contractor ready to mobilise in March 2024 for construction on 2 April 2024. - 14.2 However, as Cadent has been unable to secure voluntary rights (or confirmation of the Order) in time to commence construction in March 2024 then it is likely to implement its powers pursuant to the Order, once confirmed, and commence enabling works in December 2024 to February 2025 and construction in March 2025. - 14.3 As set out in section 3.12 of this Statement of Case, every year of delay in undertaking the Project increases the construction costs associated with the Project.
+As set out in section 8.23 to 8.25 of this Statement of Case, every year of delay also leads to the payment of maintenance and monitoring costs.

-14. RELATED ORDERS OR APPLICATIONS
+15. RELATED ORDERS OR APPLICATIONS

-- 14.1 There are no related applications save for the request for a certificate pursuant to Schedule 3 to the 1981 Act in respect of the rights to be acquired over the Informal Open Space. - 14.2 It is not considered that there will be any requirement for a joint inquiry in relation to the Order and any other application for consent unless an inquiry is held in respect of the request for a certificate pursuant to Schedule 3 to the 1981 Act.
+- There are no related applications save for the request for a certificate pursuant to Schedule 3 to the 1981 Act in respect of the rights to be acquired over the Informal Open Space. - 15.2 It is not considered that there will be any requirement for a joint inquiry in relation to the Order and any other application for consent unless an inquiry is held in respect of the request for a certificate pursuant to Schedule 3 to the 1981 Act.

-15. NO SCHEME WORLD
+16. NO SCHEME WORLD

-- 15.1 Section 6A of the Land Compensation Act 1961 (the "LCA 1961") states that "the no scheme principle is to be applied when assessing the value of land in order to work out how much compensation should be paid by the acquiring authority for the compulsory acquisition of land." - There is a requirement to state the extent of the scheme to be disregarded for the purposes of assessing compensation and applying the no scheme principle set out in Section 6A of the LCA 1961.
-This is known as the "No Scheme World". - 15.3 In respect of the No Scheme World, the scheme is the entirety of the Project.
+- 16.1 Section 6A of the Land Compensation Act 1961 (CD A.2) (the "LCA 1961") states that "the no scheme principle is to be applied when assessing the value of land in order to work out how much compensation should be paid by the acquiring authority for the compulsory acquisition of land." - There is a requirement to state the extent of the scheme to be disregarded for the purposes of assessing compensation and applying the no scheme principle set out in Section 6A of the LCA 1961.
+This is known as the "No Scheme World". - In respect of the No Scheme World, the scheme is the entirety of the Project.
 Therefore, the Project is to be disregarded.

-16. HUMAN RIGHTS CONSIDERATIONS
+17. HUMAN RIGHTS CONSIDERATIONS